Owen-GHB/markov-js/kernel/README.md

-# 🧠 Message-Passing Kernel Framework
+# 🧠 Modular Kernel Framework

 A generic, domain-agnostic command processing engine that automatically discovers and executes commands defined in your domain-specific contract, with support for multiple transports and built-in command types.